-America's service men and women should be able to count on the full and unwavering support of their government.
-We have 21 million service members living across our country, with more than 1.5 million here in Florida, including more than 30,000 veterans in my own Congressional district.
+America's servicemembers should be able to count on the full and unwavering support of their government.
+We have about 20 million service members living across our country, with more than 1.5 million here in Florida – the 3rd highest in the country, including more than 25,000 veterans in my own Congressional district.
 It is our duty as Americans to ensure that these veterans have easy access to the benefits and services they so rightly deserve, including comprehensive health services, employment and educational opportunities, and support for their families.

 I believe we have a duty to protect and provide for every American who serves, and I pledge to always honor their service, sacrifices and their dedication to our nation.